cubicool/mbew/README.md

-The 2nd example *still* calls the `mbew_iterate()` loop as fast as possible, but now we can be sure that the internal state of the iteration won't be updated until the pending frame's timestamp is exceeded.
+The 2nd example *still* calls the `mbew_iterate()` loop as fast as possible, but now we can be sure that the internal state of the iteration won't be updated until the pending frames timestamp is exceeded.

+## Less Naive Synchronization

 So, how would we save even more cycles in our core loop?
-Well, there are numerous ways--mostly depending on whether you need blocking and non-blocking input--but let's try this small change, once again using a pseudeo-function that will "sleep" our process:
+Well, there are numerous ways--mostly depending on whether you need blocking or non-blocking input--but let's try this small change, once again using a psudeo-function that will "sleep" our process:

 ```c